chmichael/HeliumMonitor/README.md

 You can also donate if you want to show your appreciation for this software!

 HNT donation address:
-13hPQztKrAEbvhNBq3udgLPZNAC38MorCzshoGVKebqfWHJuZ7j
+- 13hPQztKrAEbvhNBq3udgLPZNAC38MorCzshoGVKebqfWHJuZ7j

 After you donate please contact me to get your ssh hash at:
--(Click Donate inside the app to see the contact e-mail)
+- (Click Donate inside the app to see the contact e-mail)

 Also keep in mind that current version of the application supports only 1 Nebra Device.
 Multi-device monitoring might be available in a future release!